 Looking back at it now, none of it makes sense.
 The grading of the weed didn’t make sense, the created THC percentages without using any tools didn’t make sense.
 You know what, as I’m writing this article, I’m realizing dealers WERE NOT your friends, they were just great marketers (wipes another tear from eye).

-I’m fully aware that consistency and quality are the two things that people are complaining about the most when it comes to legalization, so it’s kinda weird part it’s also part of my reasoning to stop complaining.
+I’m fully aware that consistency and quality are the two things that people are complaining about the most when it comes to legalization, so it’s kinda weird that it’s also part of my reasoning to stop complaining.
 I’m just going to preach patience here, consistency and quality 99% of the time IS COMING.
 When I’m reviewing some Purple Berry that I bought for $19 and it’s less dry, more flavorful and just overall better than a strain I purchased for $40, I have to stop myself from going off at the producers of this $40 product.

 But I stay calm, and I review it without bias, because why?
 Because it’s BRAND NEW.
 The cannabis industry is learning as it grows, everything will get better with time.